When this picture was taken, it became the distant sight world record.

 After the sunrise, the clouds covered part of the horizon, but the show continued…

-An special mention has to be done to Marcos Molina, that even not attending this adventure, has been the reference in distant horizons pictures for the rest of the team.
-And took part in the elaboration of this plan.
+An special mention has to be done to Marcos Molina, that even not attending this adventure, has been part of our team also and he took part in the elaboration of this plan.

 To read press release in Spanish, please click here.